 - Visitor Centers: Providing historical context and educational displays.

-- Gift Shops: Where guests can purchase estate-produced teas and souvenirs.
+- Gift Shops: These are where guests can purchase estate-produced teas and souvenirs.

 - Accommodation: Some estates offer bungalows or guesthouses for overnight stays.